New York's art community struggles to salvage flood-damaged works

 As the storm Sandy hit New York on Monday night, Katie Heffelfinger, an exhibition manager who specializes in working with damaged art, was dismantling an exhibition in Pennsylvania that was due to move to California.

-"I had a bunch of trash bags and my good humour to keep it together," said Heffelfinger.
+"I had a bunch of trash bags and my good humor to keep it together," said Heffelfinger.
 "I got paintings damper than I have ever before, and that was really scary."

 She said she had come to the event at the Museum of Modern Art because "I like knowing that I'm not the only one who's trying to dry out bamboo paper."